-Whether it is on Facebook, Instagram, Twitter or any other social media handle, we all have witnessed in this era of internet/online communication, that there is an increasing number of online communities being formed.
+Whether it is on Facebook, Instagram, Twitter, or any other social media handle, we all have witnessed in this era of internet/online communication, that there is an increasing number of online communities being formed.
 With the advent of the Internet, very few have envisaged the power of online communities.
-Today, decentralization of economies and businesses has given an upper edge to the Blockchain!
+Today, the decentralization of economies and businesses has given an upper edge to the Blockchain!

 The blockchain is simply a distributed community – a group of people following rules written in code, in a trustless environment where every participant is the owner of this code.
 No one can hamper or manipulate it.
-Since the technology is new and very few understand the nitty-gritty of Blockchain, some scammers are using Blockchain for their advantage by launching blockchain projects and running for initial coin offerings (ICOs) without even writing a single line of code.
+Since the technology is new and very few understand the nitty-gritty of Blockchain, some scammers are using Blockchain to their advantage by launching blockchain projects and running for initial coin offerings (ICOs) without even writing a single line of code.
 However, as this space is maturing, potentially ‘disruptive’ and innovative projects are surfacing on the top to thrive and rule out the scammers.
 Communities all across the world have realized the potential of this disruptive technology.

 If we think at a personal level, we all are parts of different communities ourselves.
-You may be an Android/iOS fan, a Marvel/DC fan, a Messi/Ronaldo fan and so on.
+You may be an Android/iOS fan, a Marvel/DC fan, a Messi/Ronaldo fan, and so on.
 Without giving much thought to it we can easily identify the role we, as individuals play, in the popularity of the things we follow.
 There is a reason why iOS fans are waiting in long queues on the first day to get their devices, despite them being incredibly expensive and there is a reason why movies like Avengers are often houseful during the first week they are released.

 Coming back to the Blockchain ecosystem, we can verify the same phenomena.
-Popular currencies such as Bitcoin, Ethereum and Ripple do well because there are communities who are financially involved and care about the progress of these projects.
+Popular currencies such as Bitcoin, Ethereum and Ripple do well because there are communities that are financially involved and care about the progress of these projects.
 Without a community, it becomes difficult for any blockchain project to thrive.

 Moreover, due to the elimination of middlemen from the ecosystem, many processes and transactions will take place in a peer-to-peer manner.
 Thus, the role of community management in a project is even more important which makes it imperative for them to invest in Community Managers.
 The communities have to be nurtured with care because the success and failure of the project depend on it.

-Cardano, a cryptocurrency’ is setting another model for communities.
+Cardano, a cryptocurrency is setting another model for communities.
 Cardano aims to solve three main problems- Scalability, Sustainability, and Interoperability.
-For solving the problem of sustainability, the Cardano blockchain sets up a treasury using smart contract.
+For solving the problem of sustainability, the Cardano blockchain sets up a treasury using a smart contract.
 The treasury gets a small percentage of every transaction happening on the blockchain.
 When a developer wants to make some changes to the blockchain, he/she submits a proposal, which is voted upon by the community.
 If the proposal is approved, the developer can be granted funds for the particular development he/she wants to undertake.

 By solving the problem of Interoperability, Cardano aims to become the Internet of Blockchains which can be a huge step in bringing all the blockchain communities together.

 The importance of communities also lies in the fact that many blockchain projects are open source.
-Thus, it is the developers’ community which helps in refining the code and the systems for a particular blockchain.
+Thus, it is the developers’ community that helps in refining the code and the systems for a particular blockchain.
 It helps to bring the knowledge and expertise of a large number of developers under one project.